 If your resource group conditions do not return data as expected, whether when viewed using the preview feature or as a result of resource collection, ensure that you are using the latest Terraform modules and have applied the latest required permissions.
 If this error occurs for GCP, see Terraform upgrade information; for Azure permissions, see Create an Azure App for Integration.
 You may also need to update to the latest Lacework Agent version.

 Modifying a Resource Group

-You can edit or delete a resource group from the Resource Groups page by clicking the ellipses (...) and choosing the action you want to perform from the list.
+You can edit or delete a resource group from the Resource Groups page by clicking the Ellipses (...) icon next to the resource group and choosing the action you want to perform.

 Note that you cannot edit or delete a resource group that is used in the condition in another resource group.
 You must remove the nested resource group first.

 You can limit access to resources by creating a resource group for those resources and assigning it to a user group.
 By default, a user can access any resource except those that are access-restricted by resource group.

 Users can belong to more than one user group, which may have different resource group associations.
 The resources that a user can access are cumulative among those resource groups.
 That is, a user who belongs to User Group 1, which has access only to dev resource, and User Group 2, which has access to all production resources, will have access to all resources, both dev and production.

 You can assign resource groups while creating or editing the user group.
 When creating a new user group, assign resource group access to the group in the second new group configuration steps.
 For more information, see Custom User Groups.